greenm01/ec4x/docs/ec4x_specs.md

 Scouts are small drones outfitted with advanced sensors that assist with electronic warfare and information gathering.
 They are masters of Electronic Intelligence (ELINT).

-Fleets containting Scouts are the only units capable of countering Raiders.
+Fleets containing Scouts are the only units capable of countering Raiders.
 Multiple Scouts assigned to the same fleet operate as a mesh network, and their ELIN capability is merged and magnified.

 Scouts assigned to a fleet or squadron must have the same ELINT tech level.
 Older Scouts are not compatible with the upgraded mesh network.